Jackson course offerings are always viewable under “Global Affairs” at Yale’s Online Course Information site.

 Current underclassmen should review the requirements of the major and the FAQs.
-It is strongly recommended that, at the time of application, applicants have made progress towards the required economics sequence and to have taken (or currently be enrolled in) *GLBL 121 or acceptable substitute.
+It is strongly recommended that, at the time of application, applicants have made progress towards the required economics sequence and have taken (or are currently enrolled in) *GLBL 121 or acceptable substitute.

 - Methods in Quantitative Sociology (SOCY 162)

 - Introduction to Data Analysis and Econometrics (ECON 117, formerly ECON 131)